 - Deer Park Institute

 Bir is gradually becoming popular as a perfect weekend destination amongst trekkers.
 Small treks and trails emerge from every corner of Bir Billing in Himachal.
 These trails help tourists (both domestic and international) enjoy the tranquillity and beauty of Bir.
 Placed in the Joginder Nagar Valley and nestled among Dhauladhar ranges, the trekking trails from Bir go through high passes and narrow snow trails.

 - Famous Trails: Bir is the starting point of the treks leading into Bara Bangal, Ghornala and Zanskar valley of Ladakh region.
 Other small and long treks originating from this region lead to Hanumangarh, Chamba Valley, Barot Valley and beautiful village of Raj Gunda.

-- Short Hikes: Short hikes place you in the middle of tea gardens in Chowgan or take you on a small excursion to beautiful, small hamlets in adjoining areas.
+- Short Hikes: Short hikes place you in the middle of tea gardens in Chowgan or take you on a small excursion to beautiful, small hamlets in the adjoining areas.

 Camping under the Stars

 Green slopes of Bir are a perfect heaven for people who love to camp under the star studded night.
 Smooth decent and a layer of green grass, means you can setup camp within 5 minutes.
 If organizing a jam session around bonfire is another thing you have been fantasizing for years, then it is going to be fulfilled here.

 Sunset Spot has left many tourists mesmerized with its views.
 Situated at an altitude of 2400 M, the popular paragliding site rises many thousand feet above the low lands to make it one of the perfect sunset points in the Kangra Valley.
 If you are here for an overnight camping trip, then you have a chance to see the rising sun from behind mountain crests in the early morning.